-There are currently ten Australian players in the NBA for the 2022-23 season, from No.1 overall picks to crafty NBA veterans.
+There are currently 14 Australian players in the NBA for the 2023/24 season, from No.1 overall picks to crafty NBA veterans.

-Read on as DMARGE gives you a breakdown of which Australians play in the NBA and how they compare to the rest of the roster.
+Read on as DMARGE gives you a breakdown of which Australians play in the NBA and what steps they took to get there.

 Ben Simmons is an all-star point guard/small forward who plays for the Brooklyn Nets and is perhaps the most famous Australian player ever to play in the NBA.

 Chosen with the No. 1 overall pick by the Philadelphia 76ers in the 2016 NBA Draft, Melbourne-born Simmons sat out his first year with a foot injury but returned the next season for a big first year, winning the title of ‘2018 Rookie of the Year’.

 Simmons came into his own as an individual over the next three seasons; he became an all-star, achieved the most steals of any player in the league in 2020 and was voted on to the all-NBA third team, ranking him as a top-15 player in the league.

 Although he achieved a number of personal accolades, as a team, the Philadelphia 76ers struggled in the playoffs, not making it past the conference semi-finals three years in a row.
 Ben Simmons was heavily criticised by coaches, teammates and analysts alike for passing up an open dunk in Game 7 against the Atlanta Hawks in 2021, instead choosing to pass the ball.

 In response to the criticism, a reported back injury and mental health issues, Simmons declared his intentions to be traded from the team and sat out of the 2021-22 NBA season.
 He became the most fined player in NBA history for his refusal to play, with reports estimating his “stalemate” cost up to $10 million.

 The 76ers eventually traded Simmons to the Brooklyn Nets in exchange for former MVP James Harden, before the 2022 Trade deadline.